 “No. No Bloods, no Neoz.”
-The Crypts were very concerned about red flagged gangsters or black flags, making sure their neighborhood was always blue.
+The Crypts were very concerned about red or black flagged gangsters, making sure their neighborhood was always blue.

 “I don’t know why we can’t call the cops on them,” Jack mumbled, returning to his desk.
 “I hate living here.”

 Mel ruffled Jack’s hair.
 “They won’t hurt us, as long as they get their money.
 And we can’t call the cops because that would put you or your mother in more danger.
 We’re gonna get out of here one day.
 This little invention of yours might just help.”
 Mel closed the garage door, the squeaking interrupting the quiet night again.

 Jack returned to his project, calming himself by focusing, inspecting the metal wire and all the tiny electrodes.
 He sealed the last bulb with a blob of PVC plastic, fixing it to the string of lights.
 He’d ruined over a hundred bulbs at this stage, the garbage basket next to him full of broken little bulbs.

 Mel sat on the other stool.
 “Gonna save the world, aren’t you?”